Snorkelling at Abang Island

 Yes to all of the above!

 And this would be a great chance to try out my new underwater camera!
 The video is below.
+All links to where and how we did this are at the bottom of the post.

 While on our visit to Singapore, I wanted to go snorkelling.
 However, this proved a bit tricky.
 We looked at Singapore itself and couldn’t find anywhere.
 Also, we looked north into Malaysia but things were just too far away.
 However looking south, to the island of Batam in Indonesia, a 40-minute ferry ride from Singapore, we found the perfect place on the Enjoy Batam website, snorkelling at Abang Island.